-I’ll give you tips on where to stay in Paris on a budget, tell you how to navigate Paris for less, provide you with a fantastic list of free things to do in Paris, and even sprinkle in some pixie dust filled with Paris safety tips to avoid getting scammed along the way.
+I’ll give you tips on where to stay for one day in Paris on a budget, tell you how to navigate Paris for less, provide you with a fantastic list of free things to do in Paris, and even sprinkle in some pixie dust filled with Paris safety tips to avoid getting scammed along the way.

 So grab a croissant and a piece of Brie and let’s rock this biznitch!